ViralTexts/gtr-clusters/clusters/18590623-sn88077413-MaximsToGuideAYoungMan.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+quors.
+Ever live fnintortune exccpteu)
+within your income.
+in- Wbea y° a rc | iie lo , , ,* cd &#x27; , lllink ov , er
+&quot;I»»&#x27; 7«&quot; &#x27;*»&#x27;« l « en Jt&gt;ln S Jurln - ll,e
+a da y; . , ,
+a Make no baste to be rich, il you
+would prosper.
+Small and steady gains give com­
+« potency with tranquility of mind.
- Never play at any game of chance,
+ol Never play at any game of chance,
 Avoid v ,. m ptation through fear you
 mi)y not wUhsUnd It.
 ^ lirn money tl elnre you spend it.